Local Elections

 Sankey diagrams (partial information)

-Select one of the options below to see a Sankey diagram of how seat counts flowed (or are projected to flow) between parties.
+Select one of the options below to see a Sankey diagram of how seat counts flowed between parties.

 Represented seat counts